 Gloxinia is a perennial flowering plant, but many hybrids are grown as annuals.
-Whether you enjoy yours as an annual or perennial, removing spent gloxinia blooms is the key to ensuring you get continuous flower over several weeks.
+Whether you enjoy yours as an annual or perennial, removing spent gloxinia blooms is the key to ensuring you get continuous flowers over several weeks.

 About Growing Gloxinia

 Gloxinia is a perennial plant that naturally grows in the mountains in rocky soil.
 In your garden, this pretty trumpet flower will prefer soil that is well drained and not overly heavy.
 It prefers cool nights and most varieties are hardy to zone 5.